Quick Tip: How to tell if you are using Pardot Classic or Pardot Lightning

 About the Pardot rename

 In April 2022, Salesforce announced the rebrand of Pardot to Marketing Cloud Account Engagement.
-While the rebrand unfolds and the world adapts to the new nomenclature, we'll keep the Pardot name in our blog posts.
+While the rebrand unfolds and the world adapts to the new nomenclature, we'll typically keep the Pardot name in our blog posts.

-Author | Jeff Kemp
+Certified Consultant/Owner | Jeff Kemp

-With 30 years of marketing experience I've been laser targeted on Marketing Automation for 10 years, seven of those as a Salesforce Certified Pardot Consultant, and more recently a HubSpot Expert.
+With over 30 years of marketing and sales experience I've been laser targeted on Marketing Automation for 10 years, seven of those as a Salesforce Certified Marketing Cloud Account Engagement (Pardot) Consultant, and also as a Certified Salesforce Administrator and HubSpot Expert.
+Prior to that I have over 15 years of WordPress development experience and additional roles in sales and marketing management.

 I also love dogs :0)